 Best card for occasional travellers

-Aside from being a no-fee, no foreign exchange fee credit card, the Home Trust Preferred Visa card comes with the additional benefits of 1% cash-back on all spending with no limits and a free Roadside Assist membership.
+Aside from being a no-fee, no foreign transaction fee credit card, the Home Trust Preferred Visa card comes with the additional benefits of 1% cash back on all spending (including on foreign purchases) with no limits, a free Roadside Assistance membership, car rental insurance and Visa Zero Liability to help ensure card holders are protected against potential fraudulent activities – all notable perks for a no fee card.
 The downside is that this card is not available to residents of Quebec.
-It’s is also worth noting that card is limited to 10 authorized transactions per day.
+It’s is also worth noting that card is limited to 10 authorized transactions per day – which is something I point out to in my full review of the Home Trust Preferred Visa.

 Best card for frequent travellers